Detect

 -

-The company has a misleading offering or is marketing to customers in a way that is suspected to be misleading.
-The company does not state the total price of the product or service in the offer.
+Misleading marketing or sales — The company has a misleading offering or markets to customers in a way that is suspected to be misleading.
+The total price of the product or service is not stated in the offer.

 -

-The company´s business is suspected of being in violation with laws and regulations and/or are not following good business practices.
-The company is missing required registrations in the national company and tax registers.
-The company does not have a board.
-The company is in violation with the EU’s 5th Anti‑Money Laundering Directive or other regulations considering anti-money laundering or counter terrorist financing.
+Suspected illegal business practices — The company’s business is suspected of violating laws and regulations or not following good business practices.
+This includes missing required registrations in national company and tax registers, not having a board, or being in violation of the EU’s Anti-Money Laundering Directive or other AML/CTF regulations.

 -